What Makes Your Dental Practice Unique?

 4. Remember to Engage

 Nothing matters more than being able to count on a set of loyal patients who regularly visit who would recommend your practice to their friends and family.
 After all, retaining existing patients is substantially less expensive than having to incur the effort to acquire new ones.

-To retain existing patients, it requires more than just offering ‘sufficient services‘, convenient hours, and an easy-to-access location.
+It requires more than just offering ‘sufficient services,’ convenient hours, and an easy-to-access location to retain existing patients.
 It’s about engaging patients, reaching out to them on an emotional level, earning their trust, and creating relationships that last.

 5. Embrace Digital Marketing

 Has your practice stopped attracting new patients at the rate it once did?
 It could be because that old methods of advertising aren’t as effective as they used to be.

 Today, at least 85% of consumers use the Internet to find local businesses.
 Those people don’t see your advertisements in the phone book because they’re looking for dentists online.
 They don’t hear your radio advertisements because they’re streaming music from their smartphones to their cars’ stereo systems.